flexih/CorePlayer.Swift/README.md

 # CorePlayer.Swift
-A iOS and OS X media player framework based on AVPlayer.
+A iOS and OSX media player framework based on AVPlayer.

 ## Requirements
 - iOS 7.0+